milanglacier/yarepl.nvim/README.md

 `markdown`, I need to send text in the buffer to different REPLs such as R and Python .

+Additionally, `yarepl.nvim` features a `source_syntax` capability that allows sourcing large code chunks from temporary files instead of sending them directly to the REPL.
+This prevents cluttering your interaction history and provides better handling of substantial code content, especially useful on Windows where large stdin processing can be problematic.
+The plugin writes selected code regions/content to temporary files and provides convenient syntax definitions for how each REPL should source files.

 As a CLI fnatic, to communicate with chatgpt, I prefer through a REPL `aichat`.
 Additionally, I require a set of global hotkeys and an isolated REPL environment to facilitate communication with `aichat` separately without any